Previous dayMarch 29, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-This magnitude 2.8 event was detected 296 km WSW of Adak, Alaska on March 29, 2026, with origin time 14:59 UTC.
-The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
-Geolocation places the event at 51.056°N, 179.303°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 2.8 earthquake 296 km WSW of Adak, Alaska came in on March 29, 2026 at 14:59 UTC.
+This was a shallow crustal earthquake, focused at 35.0 km depth.
+Coordinates: 51.056°, 179.303°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: